 As a crown, this is a quick and easy project for older kids to do on their own.
-It would also make a wonderful wreath for your front door (we now have one ourselves) or even a beautiful garland.
+It would also make a wonderful wreath for your front door or even a beautiful garland.
 We’ve made all three and they come together easily and quickly.
-This was my first picture, aside from Elise, that I shared on Instagram.
-I’ve just signed up so take pity on me and add me please (@rufflesandrain).

 The fastest way I made a crown was to sew the leaves onto a braided piece of ribbon.
-I used some paper ribbon that was originally intended for wrapping gifts and it worked just fine.
+I used some paper ribbon that was originally intended for wrapping gifts.
 I had to use 9 strands of it to make the head piece solid enough to hold the leaves, but it was easy.

 We use this method for garlands more than the crowns because it allows the leaves to dry hanging upside down and without a curve.
-It makes a beautiful garland that is quick to come together.
 If you have turning leaves in your area at Thanksgiving, this would be a fun way to decorate the front porch for the holiday.

-Anyway, I can’t remember if my Mom showed me this technique or if it was Mrs. Slade from Apple Hill’s Finishing School for Young Ladies.
-Yes, that was a real place I attended, but that’s a post for another time.
+I can’t remember if my Mom showed me this technique or if it was Mrs. Slade from Apple Hill’s Finishing School for Young Ladies.
+Yes, I went there…

-This works using damp or at least moist leaves, something we have in abundance here in Seattle.
-I normally just wipe them off to remove any bits of nature that might want to tag along.
-Gather some supplies to help make it easier, but they aren’t necessary: scissors and a toothpick (or a skinny twig you find next to the leaves).
+This works using damp or at least moist leaves.
+I just wipe them off to remove any bits of nature that might want to tag along.
+Gather some supplies to help make it easier:

 Step 1: Snip or break off the end of the leaves where they were attached to the tree.
-I’ve left them on before and it works but it makes a larger hole than you need, causing the crown to be less secure than it can be.
+I’ve left them on before and it works but it makes a larger hole than you need, causing the crown to be more wiggly than it has to be.